-The Group ensures compliance with existing privacy laws and regulations in all countries and regions in which it operates, and closely follows the updates of laws and regulations worldwide, including but not limited to the Personal Data Protection Act 2012 (2021 Revised Edition) of Singapore, European Union's General Data Protection Regulation, California Consumer Privacy Act and California Privacy Rights Act in the USA, Regulations on Network Protection of Children's Personal Information in the PRC (《兒童個人信息網絡保護規定》), Cybersecurity Law of the People's Republic of China (《中華人民共和國數據安全法》), Personal Information Protection Law of the People's Republic of China (《中華人民共和國個人信息保護法》), Regulation on the Protection of Minors in Cyberspace (《未成年人網絡保護條例》) and South Korea's Personal Information Protection Act.
-In accordance with the relevant regulations, the Group has appointed a group Data Protection Officer, a European Union representative and designated responsible personnel for data security, and is assisted by external professionals to carry out necessary internal control measures in order to ensure compliance.
+The Group ensures compliance with existing privacy laws and regulations in all countries and regions in which it operates, and closely follows the updates of laws and regulations worldwide, including but not limited to the Personal Data Protection Act 2012 (2021 Revised Edition) of Singapore, European Union's General Data Protection Regulation, California Consumer Privacy Act and California Privacy Rights Act in the USA, Regulations on Network Protection of Children's Personal Information in the PRC (《兒童個人信息網絡保護規定》), Cybersecurity Law of the People's Republic of China (《中華人民共和國數據安全法》), Personal Information Protection Law of the People's Republic of China (《中華人民共和國個人信息保護法》), Regulation on the Protection of Minors in Cyberspace (《未成年人網絡保護條例》) and South Korea's Personal Information Protection Officer, a European Union representative and designated responsible personnel for data security, and is assisted by external professionals to carry out necessary internal control measures in order to ensure compliance.
 In addition, the Group has communicated data privacy requirements to the relevant staffs from R&D, operation, customer services, and other supporting departments via trainings and briefings.

 To strengthen information protection and handle customers' data with care, IGG's "Privacy Policy" published on the website of the Group provides information regarding the collection, use and disclosure of user information.
 Customer consent will be obtained before collection of information, and customers can request to amend or delete the information provided.
 IGG is committed to collecting, storing and using user information only within the scope declared in the "Privacy Policy" and "Terms of Service".
-Internally, we have formulated the "User Information Protection Measures" and "Information Security Measures" to standardise the information security management mechanism and emergency response plans, and strictly protect user information.
-To ensure optimal protection of data security, the Group's information management and protection mechanism includes storage encryption of users' sensitive information, using data anonymisation techniques to de-identify personal data, and adhering to internal data handling and storage protocols.
+Internally, we have formulated the "User Information Protection Measures" and "Information Security Measures" to standardise the information.
+To ensure optimal protection of data security, the Group's information, using data anonymisation techniques to de-identify personal data, and adhering to internal data handling and storage protocols.
 Making every effort to protect users' information, we have also implemented hierarchical controls and strict authorisation matrices on data access and storage.
 Periodic reviews are conducted by relevant departments on access rights to database and operation support system to prevent unauthorised activities.